Turbo Takeaways

-With the prices of goods and services up 3.2% over the 12 months ending October, Americans are feeling their wallets shrinking.
-Nobody feels it more than retirees living on fixed incomes, making it more important to know which financial assistance programs may be available.
+With the prices of goods and services up 2.8%, Americans are feeling their wallets shrinking.
+Retirees on fixed incomes are among the hardest hit, making it more important to know which financial assistance programs may be available.

-The average Social Security benefit is $1,709, which is often the largest or only source of income for retirees.
+As of January 2025, the average Social Security benefit is $1,979, which is often the largest or only source of income for those who have retired.
 With increasing health care costs and rising costs of groceries, it’s often difficult for retirees to make ends meet.

 Fortunately, the federal government and nonprofit organizations offer financial assistance for seniors that help ease the burden of food, healthcare, utilities, and housing costs.